 Many people do not realise that they may be causing a noise nuisance.
-So before you make a complaint we recommend that you try to talk to the person and politely tell them about the problem.
+Before you make a complaint we recommend that you try to talk to the person and politely tell them about the problem.

 If you live in a Housing Association or rented property, it is worth discussing your problem with your landlord.
 Most Conditions of Tenancy include a requirement that tenants do not cause disturbance to neighbours; a Housing Association may be prepared to take action if serious disturbance is being caused.

-If your neighbour continues to cause a disturbance, you can contact the us with the full details of your complaint by telephone, email or you can fill in an online complaints form.
+If your neighbour continues to cause a disturbance, you can give us full details of your complaint on the:

 What we will do